Skip to content

 Establishing a Good Contact Lens Fit at ProCare Vision Center

-It starts with a thorough eye exam to ensure the most up-to-date prescription and rule out any pre-existing conditions that could interfere with contact lens wear.
+We begin with a thorough eye exam to update your prescription and identify any conditions that could affect contact lens wear.

-We will determine the best fitting lens based on your lifestyle needs and the shape and health of your eyes.
+We determine the best lens based on your lifestyle and eye health.
 In most cases, you’ll have the opportunity to try lenses on the same day as your exam.
 You may even go home with a few samples before making a final decision.

 Disposable Contacts

 Disposable contact lenses offer a convenient, comfortable option for clear vision without the hassle of daily cleaning and storage.
-Available in daily, bi-weekly, and monthly replacement schedules, these lenses provide flexibility to fit your lifestyle and visual needs.
-Whether you’re new to contacts or looking for a low-maintenance solution, our team will help determine the best disposable lens option for your eyes and ensure a proper, comfortable fit.
+Available in daily, bi-weekly, and monthly options, these lenses fit your lifestyle and vision needs.
+Our team helps you choose the right disposable lenses and achieve a comfortable fit.

 woman smiling on a beach in front of the ocean